 - Pay Yourself Back – For a limited time, you can get 25% more when you redeem the Chase Ultimate Rewards points as statement credits against existing purchases.
 This makes them as valuable as using them on travel through their portal.

-- Complimentary DashPass for a year, activate by 12/31/21 – We don’t use DashPass as much but from time to time we will send food to people as a gift and sometimes even get it ourselves, especially when we’re out of town, so I wouldn’t say we get the full $9.99 per month of value. (one of several cards with free DashPass)
+- Complimentary DashPass from DoorDash for 12 months, activate by 3/31/22 – We don’t use DashPass as much but from time to time we will send food to people as a gift and sometimes even get it ourselves, especially when we’re out of town, so I wouldn’t say we get the full $9.99 per month of value. (one of several cards with free DashPass)

 Travel Insurance Protections